Cece Wu, P.E., PTOE

-Transportation Engineer
+Senior Associate Transportation Engineer

-Cece earned her Bachelor of Science in Civil Engineering and Master of Science in Environmental Engineering from New York University (NYU).
-She has an Engineer in Training certificate and is working toward becoming a Professional Engineer.
+She earned a Bachelor of Science in Civil Engineering and a Master of Science in Environmental Engineering from New York University.
+Cece is a licensed Professional Engineer in the District of Columbia, Maryland, and Virginia, and holds Professional Traffic Operations Engineer (PTOE) certification.

 What do you enjoy about being a traffic engineer/transportation planner?